Latest – Jan 2022

 Archaeology – Condition 4

 Planning Condition 4 states, “the site lies within an important archaeological wetland landscape dating back to the prehistoric era … potential remains at risk”.
 It could be the site of a middle-age West Newton village.
-A Written Scheme of Investigation needs to be agreed before this Planning Condition is met.
-This is expected to be around January 2016.
+A Written Scheme of Investigation had to be agreed with ERYC in order to meet this condition.

 Environment Agency (EA) Permits

 The EA permit allows the company to drill a well for conventional gas exploration, to burn any gas produced during the drilling or testing of the well in a flare, and to discharge clean surface water from the site.
 It covers the disposal of potentially radioactive waste water, but does not say to which licensed facility it would go.